-Local Disease:
+Local Disease No:

-- Adjuvant chemotherapy is not recommended.

-- Recurrent locally advanced

-- ▶ Consider pembrolizumab2 if curative surgery and curative RT are not feasible.3
+- For primary disease, adjuvant chemotherapy is not recommended. - Recurrent locally advanced - → Consider pembrolizumab^{2,3} if curative surgery and curative RT are not feasible.4

-Regional Disease:
+Regional Disease N+:

 - Clinical trial (preferred)

-- For recurrent regional disease, consider pembrolizumab2 if curative surgery and curative RT are not feasible.

-- Adjuvant chemotherapy is not routinely recommended for regional disease as survival benefit has not been demonstrated in available retrospective studies, but could be used on a case-by-case basis if clinical judgment dictates.
+- For regional disease, adjuvant chemotherapy is not routinely recommended as survival benefit has not been demonstrated in available retrospective studies, but could be used on a case-by-case basis if clinical judgment dictates.
+No data are available to support the adjuvant use of immunotherapy outside of a clinical trial.

-Options useful in certain circumstances:
+- Options useful in certain circumstances:

+- ▶ Neoadjuvant nivolumab^{3,5}

-- ▶ Cisplatin ± etoposide
+- → Cisplatin ± etoposide

 - ▶ Carboplatin ± etoposide

+- For recurrent regional disease, consider pembrolizumab^{2,3} if curative surgery and curative RT are not feasible.4

-Disseminated Disease:
+Disseminated Disease M1:

 - Clinical trial (preferred)

 - Preferred interventions:

-- ▶ Avelumab2
+- ▶ Avelumab^{2,3}

-- → Pembrolizumab2
+- ▶ Pembrolizumab^{2,3,4}

-- ▶ Nivolumab2
+- ▶ Nivolumab^{2,3}

 - Useful in certain circumstances as clinical judgment dictates for patients with contraindications to checkpoint immunotherapy:

 - ▶ Cisplatin ± etoposide

 - ▶ Carboplatin ± etoposide

 - ▶ Topotecan

-- ► Cyclophosphamide, doxorubicin (or epirubicin), and vincristine (CAV)
+- ▶ Cyclophosphamide, doxorubicin (or epirubicin), and vincristine (CAV)

-1 When available and clinically appropriate, enrollment in a clinical trial is recommended.
+- 1 When available and clinically appropriate, enrollment in a clinical trial is recommended.
 The literature is not directive regarding the specific chemotherapeutic agent(s) offering superior outcomes, but the literature does provide evidence that MCC is chemosensitive, although the responses are not durable, and the agents listed above have been used with some success.

-2 Preliminary data from non-randomized trials in patients with MCC demonstrate that rates of durable response are improved with PD-1/PD-L1 blockade compared with cytotoxic therapy.
+- 2 Data from non-randomized trials in patients with MCC demonstrate that rates of durable response are improved with PD-1/PD-L1 blockade compared with cytotoxic therapy.
 The safety profiles for checkpoint immunotherapies are significantly different from cytotoxic therapies.
 Consult prescribing information for recommendations on detection and management of immune-related adverse events associated with checkpoint immunotherapies.
 Clinician and patient education is critical for safe administration of checkpoint immunotherapies.

+- 3 See NCCN Guidelines for Management of Immunotherapy-Related Toxicities.

-3 Nghiem P, Bhatia S, Lipson EJ, et. al. Durable tumor regression and overall survival in patients with advanced Merkel cell carcinoma receiving pembrolizumab as first-line therapy.
+- 4 Nghiem P, Bhatia S, Lipson EJ, et. al. Durable tumor regression and overall survival in patients with advanced Merkel cell carcinoma receiving pembrolizumab as first-line therapy.
 J Clin Oncol 2019;37:693-702.

+- 5 Topalian SL, Bhatia S, Amin A, et al. Neoadjuvant nivolumab for patients with resectable Merkel cell carcinoma in the CheckMate 358 Trial.
+J Clin Oncol 2020;38:2476-2487.

+NCCN Guidelines Index Table of Contents Discussion